 - Once the exam is complete, fill out and return the Proctor Responsibility Form.

-A proctor must be impartial, with no close personal or professional connections to the student, and must serve in a professional (i.e. rather than a private) capacity.
+A proctor must be impartial, with no close personal or professional connections to the student, and must serve in a professional capacity representing a testing center or established exam services.

 A proctor must also be willing and able to: